-Visual Arguments in the Digital Humanities, Visualizing the Digital: Design, Ideas, and Platforms, panel, Digital Pragmata, Virginia Commonwealth University, Richmond, VA, March 2013.
+Visual Arguments in the Digital Humanities, Visualizing the Digital: Design, Ideas, and Platforms, Digital Pragmata symposium, Virginia Commonwealth University, Richmond, VA, March 2013.

 MLA Workshop: Get Started in the Digital Humanities with Help from DHCommons, roundtable, Modern Language Association Annual Convention, Boston, MA, January 2013.

-New Roles, New Expertise, New Hiring Practices, panel, ARL-ACRL Human Resources Symposium, Washington, DC, November 2012.
+Panel remarks, New Roles, New Expertise, New Hiring Practices, ARL-ACRL Human Resources Symposium, Washington, DC, November 2012.

 Sheesh, What’s With All the THATCamps?
 Maryland Institute for Technology in the Humanities Digital Dialogues, University of Maryland, College Park, MD, October 2012.

 Alexandria is a Port: The Digital Library in Physical Space, Response to John Palfrey at the Fredric M. Miller Memorial Lecture, Philadelphia, PA, May 2012.

 The History and Future of Academic Conferences (Specifically THATCamp), Athens, GA, March 2012.

 Aubade: The Soul and Body of a Library, Digital Public Library of America plenary meeting, Washington, DC, October 2011.

 Imagine a National Digital Library: I Wonder If We Can, keynote, Electronic Resources and Libraries, Austin, TX, March 2011.